korysot/korysot.github.io/aboutme.md

 ## Do you want to more about me?

-We all know that Currillum Vitaes do not reflect the whole picture, but at least theay are a quick snapshot:
+We all know that Currillum Vitaes do not reflect the whole picture, but at least they are a quick snapshot:
 [Octopus Woman CV](cv/British_CV__KS___June2022.pdf)